yousefkotp/TRIDENT/README.md

 ```

 - **Q**: I am not satisfied with the tissue vs background segmentation.
 What can I do?
    - **A**: Trident uses GeoJSON to store and load segmentations.
-This format is also compatible with [QuPath](https://qupath.github.io/), enabling seamless integration.
+This format is natively supported by [QuPath](https://qupath.github.io/).
 You can load the Trident segmentation into QuPath, modify it using QuPath's annotation tools, and save the updated segmentation back to GeoJSON.
-You can also force the segmentation to happen at 20x (which will be slower).

 - **Q**: I want to process a custom list of WSIs.
 Can I do it?
 Also, most of my WSIs don't have the micron per pixel (mpp) stored.
 Can I pass it?
    - **A**: Yes using the `--custom_list_of_wsis` argument.
 Provide a list of WSI names in a CSV (with slide extension, `wsi`).
 Optionally, provide the mpp (field `mpp`)